Murder-by-numberS/wowkeyb-fe/DEPLOYMENT.md

 ### Automatic Environment Detection
 - The workflow automatically detects the environment based on the branch
 - `master` → Production
-- `develop` → Staging
+- `develop` → Develop

 ### Manual Deployment
 You can trigger a manual deployment by:
 1. Going to the **Actions** tab in your GitHub repository
 2. Selecting the **Deploy to AWS** workflow
 3. Clicking **Run workflow**
-4. Choosing the environment (staging or production)
+4. Choosing the environment (develop or production)

 ### Environment-Specific Logging
 - Clear logging shows which environment is being deployed